nimaster/JUNOS_TO_CISCO_HYBRID_ACL_CONVERSION/README.md

 Copy the inbound IPv4 Junos filter configuration into a text file called aclv6-inbound-original and then run the script.

 Both of the scripts create some files with the filter terms.
 These can be cleaned up after the conversion using the cleanup.py script

+CAVEATS:
+ - The scripts currently don't the JUNOS "except" keyword in filter terms